 - Remove dough round from freezer, gently peel off the top layer of parchment, and invert round into the tart pan.
 Gently peel off the second layer of parchment.
 Press dough into the pan, using your fingers to shape it against the bottoms and sides.
 The dough does break easily, however it is extremely forgiving.
 Use extra dough pieces to fill cracks or holes, which won't show after baking.

 - Core apples and cut into uniform ¼ inch slices.
-Melt 1 tablespoon butter or ghee in the same skillet over medium heat, and add remaining 2 tablespoons honey, ¼ teaspoon vanilla, ½ teaspoon orange zest, and ¼ teaspoon spice.
+Melt 1 tablespoon butter, ghee, or palm oil in the same skillet over medium heat, and add remaining 2 tablespoons honey or maple syrup, ¼ teaspoon vanilla, ½ teaspoon orange zest, and ¼ teaspoon apple pie spice.
 Add apple slices and cook for about 5 minutes, or just until the slices start to soften.
 Set aside to cool.

 - Scoop pear cranberry mixture into the par baked crust, spreading to coat the bottom evenly.
 Add the apple slices on top, arranging in a concentric circle, rose pattern, or both.
-Melt remaining tablespoon of butter or ghee and brush on top of the apples.
+Melt remaining tablespoon of butter, ghee, or palm oil and brush on top of the apples.

 - Transfer tart to the warm oven and bake for 25-30 minutes, or until the apples are tender and beginning to brown.
 Rotate pan halfway through, and watch to make sure the crust edges are not burning.
 If they brown too quickly, use a pie shield or pieces of parchment or foil to cover the edges.

 - Remove from oven and let cool on a wire rack.
 Tart is best served the same day, but can be wrapped and stored in the refrigerator for a couple of days.
 Serve at room temperature.

 **You can easily make this tart all pear or all apple per your preference, just be sure and use the same amount/weight of total fruit.